 And that is exactly what we want to provide.

-We are happy to say that since starting this admittedly unusual farm dog rescue mission, we have received immense support from shelters, dog owners, and other rescue organizations from coast to coast.
+We are happy to say that since starting this rural-based livestock guardian dog rescue mission, we have received immense support from shelters, dog owners, and other rescue organizations from coast to coast.
 We are filling a need in the rescue community, helping a very specific type of dog find happiness in the right environment.
-Since learning of our organization, numerous well-meaning city-dwelling individuals who found themselves struggling with a trendy farm breed dog in their urban environment have contacted us for help finding their beloved animal a more suitable country home.
+Since learning of our organization, numerous well-meaning city-dwelling individuals who found themselves struggling with a trendy livestock guardian breed dog in their urban environment have contacted us for help finding their beloved animal a more suitable country home.
 Shelters are contacting us to help farm breed dogs in their care get safely out and matched with adopters who understand the breeds and can provide the environment they need.
 We are making a difference.